jhpyle/mTCP/README.md

 (e.g., `0x0d` for the musical note character).
 Note that the `TELNET_CODEPAGE` directive will not have any effect in the absence of `TELNET_UTF` lines that define the translations for the code page.

+For best results, sort your `TELNET_UTF` lines by the Unicode numbers.
+If they are out of order, they will need to be sorted when Telnet starts, which extends the start time.

 The `TELNET_UTF_DEFAULT` directive indicates which character should be printed if there is no translation for a particular Unicode character.